 Manage Stress: Stress can take an emotional toll on your health and exacerbate fatigue.
 Engage in relaxation techniques such as meditation, guided imagery, deep breathing, and laughter therapy to manage stress and fight fatigue.
 Learn more about relaxation techniques.

 Exercise: It may seem counterintuitive, but exercise can actually boost your energy.
 Incorporate gentle daily exercise into your routine to keep fatigue at bay.
 Exercise can also help you to sleep better at night, another critical component of managing fatigue.
-Learn more about RA and exercise.
+Learn more about exercise.

 Sunlight: Sunlight sends waking signals to the brain and body.
 Aim for 30 minutes of natural sunlight each day to fight fatigue.
 However, it’s important to remember that some medications cause increased sensitivity to the sun.
 Depending on which medications you are taking, you may need to use extra caution with sun exposure.